New EPS Foam Regulations – Ready to Comply?

-As many states across the United States look to aim for a zero waste status, new regulations and bans are being reviewed to make efforts in reaching this goal.
-Banning or regulating how foam products are used is becoming a popular topic among many states.
-New York City became the largest city to ban foam when it came into effect July 1st, 2015.
-Similar bans proceeded after it in more than 100 other U.S. jurisdictions, including Washington, DC, Portland, Maine and San Francisco, California.
-Local governments in these areas believe that foam is too contaminated and lacks a market to be recycled, so it must be controlled.
-An a variety of different industries from fast food to medical rely on the use of foam products and are now looking for alternatives.
-Is your company ready for these new EPS foam regulations?
+New York City placed a ban on single-use foam products, after fighting a lawsuit that attempted to prevent its implementation.
+This made it the largest city in the U.S. to ban foam.
+Similar bans also exist in more than 100 other U.S. jurisdictions including Washington, DC, Portland, Maine and San Francisco.
+Local governments in these areas believe it must be controlled because the material is too contaminated, is made from non-renewable and polluting petroleum by-products, and lacks a sustainable market to be recycled.
+A wide variety of industries from fast food to medical currently rely on the use of foam products and are now looking for more sustainable alternatives.
+So, is your company ready for these new EPS foam regulations?

 What is EPS?

-Expanded polystyrene foam (EPS), frequently mistaken for Styrofoam is a type of plastic product which is petroleum based made from oil.
-EPS foam is lightweight, sturdy, insulated and inexpensive which makes it an easy choice for businesses to develop numerous products from.
+Expanded polystyrene foam (EPS), frequently mistaken for Styrofoam, is a petroleum based plastic product, made from oil.
+EPS foam is lightweight, sturdy, insulated and inexpensive, making it a common choice for manufacturers to develop numerous products from.
 Some examples are described below:

-Foam cups and food service products: which include food containers, drinking cups and food trays.
-Foam products have become a staple product for many businesses to function.
-Many restaurants use foam containers to package takeout foods for customers.
-Coffee shops use foam cups to put hot coffees and teas in because it is a great insulator.
-Some customers even now ask or foam cups to put under plastic cups used to hold cold beverages to keep their drinks cooler.
+Foam cups and food service products: Including food containers, drinking cups and food trays.
+Foam is a staple product for many businesses, with restaurants using foam containers to package takeout food and coffee shops using foam cups to keep takeaway coffees and teas hot (or cold beverages cold).

 Foam Coolers: EPS is used to create coolers to keep items insulated.
-For example medical coolers are created to keep vaccines and medicines at critical temperatures to be shipped to hospitals and doctor’s offices.
-Foam cooler can also be used on a basic level of keeping food and drinks cold for transporting materials to restaurants and local markets.
+For example, medical coolers made from EPS are used to keep vaccines and medicines at critical temperatures so that they can be shipped to hospitals and doctor’s offices.
+Foam cooler can also be used to keep food and drinks cold when being transported to restaurants and local markets.

 Is EPS recyclable?
-What can companies do to reduce of their EPS waste?
+What can companies do to reduce their EPS waste?

-Since there are many uses for EPS, there is an abundant amount of EPS waste that needs to be managed.
-According to the Environmental Protection Agency, 500 years from now the foam coffee cups used for morning coffees will be sitting in a landfill somewhere, because the materials and chemical make up of foam products take an immense time to break down in the environment.
-This creates a problem for our environment.
+Since EPS is used in a wide range of products, there is a significant volume of EPS waste to be managed.
+According to the Environmental Protection Agency, the foam coffee cup you used this morning will still be sitting in a landfill site in 500 years’ time.
+This is because the chemical composition of foam means that it takes an immense amount of time to break down or decompose.

 There must be a solution to manage foam waste.

-Foam waste is recyclable.
-This helps to reduce the amount of foam needed to be produced and diverts EPS form landfills and incinerators.
-Although foam is recyclable, many states do not offer or include it in their recycling programs and it takes a very long time to biodegrade.
-Some foam materials can’t be recycled due to technology and some cannot be recycled due to their lack of economic value.
-This in turn creates a problem as many businesses and households turn to disposing foam waste within the general waste sent to landfills.
+If reducing or eliminating the use of EPS isn’t an option, then recycling is the next step.
+This helps to reduce the amount of foam needed to be produced, and diverts EPS from landfills and incinerators.
+Although foam is recyclable, many states don’t currently include it in their recycling programs.
+Some foam materials can’t be recycled due to a lack of sufficient processing technology, and some can’t be recycled because it’s not economically feasible to do so due to its low value.
+This creates a problem, as many businesses and households therefore have to dispose of foam waste within the general waste stream that is sent to landfills.

-The best alternative is to reuse or sell foam waste.
+Even better than recycling is to reuse or sell foam waste.
 Instead of buying new foam packing peanuts, a company can save old foam, break the bigger pieces up into smaller pieces and reuse them as “packing peanuts”.
-If a company uses large amounts of EPS foam on a regular basis they can consider saving it and selling it to another company with a demand for the foam product.
-This will help bring an extra profit to the business.
+If a company uses large amounts of EPS foam on a regular basis, they can consider saving it and selling it to another company with a demand for the foam product.
+This will help bring an extra profit stream to the business.

-Every state has different regulatory environments that pose challenges as to what rules must be abided by and what goals have to be reached.
-National Waste Associates helps save time and money for companies with locations in multiple states.
-Our expertise in sustainable development and recycling law compliance will provide customized waste and recycling solutions for your locations.
-Learn more about our services by calling Michael Asciolla at 1-888-692-5005, ext.
-262 or email at firstname.lastname@example.org.
+Every state has different regulatory environments that pose challenges for businesses trying to understand what rules must be abided by and what goals have to be reached.
+National Waste Associates helps save time, money and hassle for companies with locations in multiple states.
+Our expertise in sustainability and compliance with recycling legislation enables us to provide customized waste and recycling solutions for every one of your locations.